Sapienza-University-Rome/ADM/EVALUATION.md

 The TAs will evaluate all the homework.

 ### Peer evaluation
-* For each homework, some (randomly choose) students will review the assignment of 1 random group (peer review)
+* For each homework, some (randomly chosen) students will review the assignment of 1 random group (peer review)
 * Your group will get around three reviews

 The homework you should review will be communicated through email.
 Once you have completed your review, you will submit it through a form where you will be asked to tell us the group score for each section and explain your choices.